-- Get the rice ready: Combine the rice, 1 cup coconut milk, water, and salt in a medium saucepan.
-(I don’t bother rinsing the rice … it comes out fine.)
+- Get the rice ready: Combine the rinsed and drained rice, 3/4 cup coconut milk, 1/4 cup water, and salt in a medium saucepan.
 Stir.
 You can mix this several hours before cooking just to get it out of the way.
 When ready to cook: bring to a simmer over high heat.
 Turn heat to low.
 Cover.
-Cook 10 minutes.
+Cook 15 minutes.
 Remove pan from heat.
 Don’t uncover for at least 10 more minutes.

 - Cook the chicken.
 Thread the chicken breasts onto small (6-inch) skewers.
 Heat one or two large skillets over medium-high heat.
 Add a tablespoon of oil (or so) into each skillet.
 Add the skewers, alternating them head to toe to fit as many as possible into the pan at one time.
 Cook for about a minute a side — if you cut them more thickly than I have here, you may need to cook them a little bit longer.
 Transfer skewers to a plate and repeat with the remaining chicken.